-London Overground experienced an increase in complaints compared to the previous corresponding quarter, (Q4 2014-15) receiving 2.90 complaints per 100,000 journeys.
-Train performance is the most common cause of complaint.
-Overcrowding has also been a common form of complaint, particularly on the East London Line.
+London Overground experienced an increase in complaints compared to the same period a year ago, receiving 4.10 complaints per 100,000 journeys.
+Train service performance was the most common cause of complaint as well as the knock on effects of the Victoria Line closure.
 London Overground receives the lowest rate of complaints when compared to other London & South East train operators.